 The Leadership Living Learning Community (LLC) provides opportunities for students to build their personal leadership skills through involvement in the Newbury Community.
-Members of the Leadership LLC aspire to develop their own philosophy of leadership and will contribute to and create campus traditions through civic engagement and programming.
+Members of the Leadership LLC aspire to develop their own philosophy of leadership, creating and contributing to campus traditions through civic engagement and programming.

-Newbury College prides itself on producing career-ready graduates with the professional tools and experience to jump head-first into their chosen fields.
-Internships provide opportunities for students to apply their acquired skillsets beyond the classroom, to gain practical experience, and to develop as professionals.
-Through their internships, Newbury students are able to build both their resumes and the foundations of their careers paths.
+Newbury College prides itself on producing career-ready graduates who have the professional tools and experience to jump head-first into their chosen fields.
+Internships provide opportunities for students to apply their acquired skill sets beyond the classroom, gain practical experience, and grow as professionals.
+Through their internships, Newbury students are able to build their resumes and establish the foundations of their career paths.

-Easy access to Boston and its infinite opportunities allow Newbury students to explore the work world long before graduation.
-As interns, students can go behind the scenes at a five-star restaurant or hotel, gain firsthand knowledge at a four-star accounting firm, or go pro with a dozen professional sports teams across Massachusetts.
+With easy access to Boston and its infinite opportunities, Newbury students explore the work world long before graduation.
+As interns, students can go behind the scenes at five-star restaurants or hotels, gain firsthand knowledge at four-star accounting firms, or go pro with a dozen professional sports teams across Massachusetts.

-Newbury College students have access to tremendous resources to secure their desired internship placements.
-Those include resume review, interview preparation, various networking opportunities, and the availability of Center for Career Services and Internship Placement.
+Newbury College students have access to tremendous resources that help them secure their desired internship placements.
+These include resume review, interview preparation, various networking opportunities, and advice from the staff of the Center for Career Services and Internship Placement.

-Following the completion of 80 credit hours at Newbury College, all baccalaureate degree candidates are required to enter into a 150-hour internship experience directly related to their major course of study.
-This placement will be paired with an online course in which students and faculty across disciplines discuss their professional environments, projects, challenges, and successes in their respective workplaces.
+Following the completion of 80 credit hours at Newbury College, all students may enter into a 150-hour internship experience directly related to their major course of study.
+This placement pairs them with an online course in which students and faculty across disciplines discuss their professional environments, projects, challenges, and successes in their respective workplaces.

 Capstone Courses and Projects/Senior Experience

-Newbury graduates are successful because they learn not just theory in the classroom but how to apply their lessons to work.
-Faculty are practitioners in the fields in which they teach.
-So, if one studies business, it is a business person teaching the course.
-Design courses are taught by actual designers.
-Culinary courses are taught by actual chefs.
-Hotel management courses are taught by people who have managed hotels.
-Because of this practical approach, students build bridges to great careers.
-With such a meaningful experience in one of the world’s great cities and such a strong commitment to student success, Newbury offers students a passport to their dreams.
+Newbury graduates are successful not only because they learn theory in the classroom, but also because they learn to apply their lessons to their work.
+Faculty are true practitioners in the fields in which they teach, meaning that design courses are taught by actual designers, culinary courses are taught by actual chefs, and hotel management courses are taught by people who have actually managed hotels.
+Because of this practical approach, students build bridges to great future careers.
+With such a meaningful experience in one of the world’s greatest cities, as well as its strong commitment to student success, Newbury offers students a passport to their dreams.

 Examples of alumni success are Leo Fonseca ’93, CEO of Stephanie’s Restaurant Group; Laurie Watson ’08, successful Boston entrepreneur; Jason Santos ’96 of Blue Inc. and Abbey Lane Restaurants and finalist on “Hell’s Kitchen” of FOX; Jean-Philippe Rollet ’90 the general manager of Stash in Santa Clara, CA; Laurie Casler ’96, Senior Vice President of Seasons 52; Emily Williams Knight – ’93 VP Global Enrollment and Operations – Laureate Education in Geneva, Switzerland; and Julian Jaeger ’93, who was once the Director of Partnerships the Clinton Global Initiative and is now the managing director at Palm Ventures.